Overview

 CrashPlan is an easy to use product specifically designed for individuals to back up their personal files (as opposed to system files) on their laptop or desktop computer from anywhere.
 It offers near continuous protection and unlimited versions.
 If this describes what you want to do CrashPlan is almost certainly the right choice for you.

-IBM Spectrum Protect is a more general purpose enterprise backup product and is the right choice in all other cases.
+IBM Storage Protect is a more general purpose enterprise backup product and is the right choice in all other cases.
 In particular for backing up servers, databases, virtual infrastructure, machines used by multiple people, and large data sets (many TB).

 You may also wish to consider the following more detailed points: